LudoVio/frontend-nanodegree-mobile-portfolio/README.md

 * Fonts are loaded asynchronously
 * `media="print"` was added to the `link` element that load "print.css"
 * inline all files but fonts into index.html to save some http requests

+# Optimizations: pizza.html

+* Put the read of document.body.scrollTop outside of the loop to avoid relayout on each iteration